ccontavalli/apache-vhosts-mod-rewrite/README.md

 Most of those scripts were written and tweaked a long time ago (around 2002 - 2004) by:

-- Carlo Contavalli <ccontavalli at gmail.com>
+- Carlo Contavalli &lt;ccontavalli at gmail.com&gt;
-- Andrea Ciancone <aciancone at gmail.com>
+- Andrea Ciancone &lt;aciancone at gmail.com&gt;